Free hack of the Niki pattern: the dress/blouse becomes a jacket

 -

-Sewing tip: always allow a little extra if your fabric has a direction or a placed pattern (like jacquard).
+Sewing tip: allow an extra 10cm if your fabric has a direction or a placed pattern.

 Essential supplies